 MHFA and how we can help

-The Students’ Union is open to students all week and we are happy for students to come and see us.
+The Students’ Union is open to students all week and are happy for students to come and see us.